bbauska/HTML5-webdev/html-basics.md

 </html>
 ```

-Emulating the version tells the browser to use the DOCTYPE to determine how to render content. pages without a DOCTYPE will be rendered in quirks mode.
-Edge mode tells Windows Internet Explorer to display content in the highest mode available, which actually breaks the "lock-in" paradigm.
-With Internet Explorer 8, this is equivalent to IE8 mode.
+<p>Emulating the version tells the browser to use the DOCTYPE to determine how to render
+content. pages without a DOCTYPE will be rendered in quirks mode.
+Edge mode tells
+Windows Internet Explorer to display content in the highest mode available, which
+actually breaks the "lock-in" paradigm.
+With Internet Explorer 8, this is equivalent
+to IE8 mode.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Setting the Meta Element:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The meta element includes a content attribute that enables you to specify the mode that content is rendered in for the webpage, as the following table shows.
+<p>The meta element includes a content attribute that enables you to specify the mode
+that content is rendered in for the webpage, as the following table shows.</p>

 |Value          |Rendering mode                                              |
 |---------------|------------------------------------------------------------|